HashimThePassionate/ultimate-mysql-bootcamp/03_inserting,_updating,_and_deleting_data/08_deleting_single_row/readme.md

 - Deleting a single row in a database removes that specific record from the table.
 It's a straightforward operation, typically done using the `DELETE FROM` statement in SQL.

-- Here's the basic syntax for deleting a single row in SQL:
+- Here's the basic syntax for deleting a single row in SQL:-

 ```sql
 USE sql_store;